harshbaberwal21/Stellar-Classification/README.md

 Stellar Classification using SDSS17 Dataset

 ## Intention
-Today, machine learning is widely used in scientific community, helping advance the systems and theories in place.
-The same pertains to machine learning in astronomy.
 In this project, I tried to predict the stellar object type by looking at the values of various filters (red, infrared, UV etc.) in the telescope photometric system.

 ## Files: